What is the circadian rhythm? | The influence of modern life | The effect of light | Timing caffeine | Good sleep hygiene | Eat at set times

 Usually environmental factors influence the circadian rhythm, such as light and dark, shift work or jet lag.
 Certain genes can also impact our biological clocks. [*]

-The influence of modern life
+The influence of modern life on sleep

 We used to get up when the sun was up and go to bed when the sun was down.
 The invention of the light bulb made it a lot easier to stay awake when it was dark outside.
 Add to that the bright blue screens, computers, tablets, TVs that we have available to us 24 hours a day these days.
 All of which are major disruptors of our sleep-wake cycle. [*]